p4lsec/detector/README.md

 # DetecTor

-This project provides an API for detecting if an IP address is a Tor exit node, retrieving the list of Tor exit nodes, and deleting specific IP addresses from the list.
+DetectTor provides an API for determining if an IP address is a Tor exit node, and retrieving a list of all known Tor exit nodes.
 The application is built using FastAPI, PostgreSQL, and Docker.
+The application refreshes the list of IPs on a configurable basis, and persists reboots and service interruptions.

 ## Setup Instructions